Blockchains/mStable-tech-challenges/full-stack/README.md

 ## Instructions

-Create an integration between two or more protocols that allows the family to stream Jimmy payment for his work and subsequently put his money to work in a yield generating mechanism.
+Create a mechanism, or an integration between two some protocols that allows the family to stream Jimmy payment for his work and subsequently put his money to work in a yield generating mechanism.

 The ideal solution would have the following components: